-NOTE: The equipment chosen to undertake ground investigations provides the most cost-effective method for understanding the subsurface conditions.
-Our interpretation of the subsurface conditions is limited to the results of testing undertaken and the known geology in the area.
+NOTE: Our interpretation of the subsurface conditions is limited to our visual assessment and the known geology in the area.
 While every care is taken to accurately identify the subsurface conditions on-site, variation between the interpreted model presented herein, and the actual conditions onsite may occur.
 Should actual ground conditions vary from those anticipated, we would recommend the geotechnical engineer be informed as soon as possible to advise if modifications to our recommendations are required.